Mr Majeika: Availability

 There has been no commercial release of Mr Majeika on DVD in the UK.
 This is possibly due to ongoing rights issues after the production company, TVS, dropped out of the ITV network in 1992 and subsequently went through a number of take-overs.
 This problem affects the majority of the TVS programme archive as much of the original production paperwork and sales documentation has been lost during the intervening years.
 According to Kaleidoscope's TV Brain website, nine episodes of the series no longer exist in broadcast quality, although all but one of these is available on YouTube.

+Reception

+In a 2023 reflection about CITV, The Guardian's Stuart Heritage said lead character Stanley Baxter was "at his most charming".
+He wrote, "Think Bewitched, but about an old man who could waggle his hair instead of a housewife who could scrunch up her nose and you're there."

+Stage production

+A musical stage production of Mr Majeika was performed at the Shaw Theatre in 1993.
+In addition to writing and scoring the musical, Humphrey Carpenter was its co-director.
+The show featured 60 actors aged five to 18 and an orchestra with 20 performers.
+The Mushy Pea Theatre Company put on the show, which was staffed by volunteers.